Khloe Kardashian Coos at a Grinning Baby True Thompson in Adorable Video

 What a happy girl!

-Khloe Kardashian posted on Instagram Stories on Saturday an adorable video of her and Tristan Thompson's 2 and 1/2-year-old daughter True Thompson grinning as her mommy coos to her.
+Khloe Kardashian posted on Instagram Stories on Saturday an adorable video of her and Tristan Thompson's daughter True Thompson grinning as her mommy coos to her.

 "Hi Mama!
 Hi Mama!"
 Khloe coos in the filtered clip.
 "Oh, my happy girl.
 How's my happy girl?"